VUW

 Julia is a relatively new but exciting, multi-purpose programming language, with increasing adoption among scientific researchers.
 Interaction with Julia closely resembles that of scripting languages, such as R, MATLAB and python, and a growing number of Julia libraries provide similar functionality for scientific computation.
 However, extending modifying, or creating new software in these older languages is complicated as all performance critical code must be written in a second, low-level language, like C or FORTRAN, which are more technically demanding, and are slower to test, debug, etc. Julia's careful and elegant design solves this two language problem.
 In this presentation and Q&A session, find out if Julia is a good match for your research project.

 A two-hour introductory workshop for newcomers to Julia, targeted at users from some technical domain, such as science, economics or engineering.
-Users will learn how to interact with Julia's powerful command-line interface (REPL) as well as through Pluto notebooks.
-They will learn how to carry out basic mathematical and statistical operations; how to create custom workflows by learning about functions and basic iteration; and how to perform basic data manipulation and visualization.
-Setup instructions can be found here
+The primary focus will be helping users interact with Julia through its powerful command-line interface (REPL) as well as through Pluto notebooks, although other options will be discussed.
+Further topics will be selected from the following, according to time and participant interest: Carrying out basic mathematical and statistical operations; Creating custom workflows using functions and basic iteration; Performing basic data manipulation and visualization; Suggestions for self-study.

 Anthony Blaom Senior Research Fellow, University of Auckland